How to Grow African Violets

 When to Repot African Violets

 As the lower leaves on an African violet plant begin die back, the lower portion of the stem may become bare (this is sometimes called a “neck”).
-Remove the plant from the pot, cut off the bottom of the root ball, and repot in the same container with Miracle-Gro® Indoor Potting Mix, burying the stem so that the lower ring of leaves is even with the edge of the pot.
-Place the plant in a spot with high humidity (or cover with a plastic bag) for a week after planting to help lessen the shock from having part of the root ball removed.
+Remove the plant from the pot, cut off the bottom of the root ball, and repot the plant in the same container with Miracle-Gro® Indoor Potting Mix, burying the stem so that the lower ring of leaves is even with the edge of the pot.
+Place the plant in a spot with high humidity (or temporarily cover it with a plastic bag) for a week after planting to help lessen the shock from having part of the root ball removed.

 Ready to start growing African violets?
 Click on any of the product links above for more information, to purchase the product online, or to find a retailer near you.